mmiller42/idt-slack-goals/README.md

 ### `IDT_TOKEN`

-To obtain your IDoneThis API key:
+To obtain your IDoneThis API token:

 1. Log into IDoneThis.

 1. Click *Account settings* in the navigation on the left.

 1. Scroll to the *API Token* section.

 1. Note the API token in the box.

 ### `IDT_SLACK_HOOK`